noudess/docs-main/EQDictionary.md

 In fact, this system makes ClientVersion comparison and bitmask use obsolete.

+Additionally, duplicate definitions can be avoided by having a singular location to reference.

 ### What makes up EQDictionary?
 Static and Dynamic references.